 - Though the director of the infamous film The Oogieloves in the Big Balloon Adventure was a documentary filmmaker named Matthew Diamond, the real brainchild behind the film was Kenn Viselmann, whose Small Name, Big Ego was so rampant that he even named the movie's production company after himself (despite no one really knowing who he was).

-- Austin Powers is better known as the work of Mike Meyers, who wrote and starred in the films, than Jay Roach, who directed.
+- Austin Powers is better known as the work of Mike Myers, who wrote and starred in the films, than Jay Roach, who directed.

 - Gentlemen of Fortune is often viewed as Georgi Danelia movie, but the actual director was much lesser-known Aleksandr Seryj.
 Georgi Danelia was a co-writer and art director.